 In 2024, country-level pooled funds were a critical component of the UN's financing architecture, channeling both development and humanitarian resources to support national priorities.
-The RCs play a key role in defining and prioritizing funding while utilizing the expertise and resources of the UNCT to support national development priorities, including activities related to the humanitarian-peace-development nexus.
-Of note, country-level funds are accessible to non-UN humanitarian funds transitioned from MPTFO organizations (NUNOs) and members of the UNSDG, enabling them to collaborate on initiatives that align with the strategic goals set forth in the UN Sustainable Development Cooperation Framework (UNSDCF) and national development agendas.

-In 2024, deposits to 30 country-level pooled funds totaled \$236.6 million, covering peace and transition, development, and humanitarian funds, as shown in Table 5.
-Six to OCHA, and the largest share (50%) of country-pooled funds administered by the MPTFO was comprised of development funds.
+The RCs play a key role in defining and prioritizing funding while utilizing the expertise and resources of the UNCT to support national development priorities, peace and transition, development, and humanitarian funds, as shown in Table 5.
+Six country-level funds are accessible to non-UN humanitarian funds transitioned from MPTFO to OCHA, and the largest share (50%) of country-pooled funds administered by the MPTFO was comprised of development funds.
 Country-level pooled funds have been instrumental in advancing more effective delivery of development outcomes aligned with national priorities, while fostering collaboration and strengthening mutual accountability.